Information on Kenya

 Tipping in Kenya varies based on the service you receive.
 Tip around 10% in restaurants and a couple hundred shillings in hotels for cleaning staff and porters.
 For the people cleaning your room, leave a tip at the beginning of your stay to show your appreciation.
 200-500 shillings is appropriate.
 If you’re taking a taxi, there is no need to tip, although rounding your fare up to the nearest 100 shillings is appreciated.

 Tips for guides are also customary.
 How much to tip is entirely up to you.
 For more information regarding Adventure Alternative and our tipping recommendations see our Tipping Page.

 Below you will find all the information you need regarding practical issues while in Kenya.
 Can't find what you're looking for?
 Check out our FAQ page or our trip prepartion page.
 We are always available to answer your questions.

 How do I obtain a Visa to Visit Kenya?

-A visa is required for entry into Kenya and the Government of Kenya has rolled out an online visa application portal which became compulsory for all visitors from the 1st September 2015.
-All visa applicants are now required to apply and pay for visas online before they travel to Kenya (using Internet Explorer may cause problems when making the application, much better to ensure you apply on Mozilla Firefox or Google Chrome).
+A visa is required for entry into Kenya and the Government of Kenya has rolled out an online visa application portal to allow visitors to apply and pay for visas online before they travel to Kenya (using Internet Explorer may cause problems when making the application, much better to ensure you apply on Mozilla Firefox or Google Chrome).

 Visitors to Kenya are advised to register their application well in advance of travel as approvals may take up to seven days to process.
-The current fee is US $51 (or equivalent), using Visa or Mastercard debit cards.
-Credit cards are also acceptable for payment but an additional 3% fee applies.
+The current fee is US $51 (or equivalent), using Visa or Mastercard debit cards (an additional 3% processing fee applies).

-When making the application you will need to have your passport to hand, your passport must be valid for at least 6 months and use the following for the 'Travel Information' section;
+When making the application you will need to have your passport to hand, your passport must be valid for at least 6 months and use the following information for your address / accommodation in Kenya;

 Reason for Travel: Tourism